 An overview of advance directives and POLST and how they work together in advance care planning.

 A key component of the system is thoughtful, facilitated advance care planning conversations between health care professionals and patients and those close to them to determine what treatments patients do and do not want based on their personal beliefs and current state of health.
-In these conversations patients are informed of their treatment options and, if they wish, their health care professional completes a POLST Paradigm Form based on the patient’s expressed treatment preferences.
+In these conversations patients are informed of their treatment options and, if they wish, their health care professional completes a POLST form based on the patient’s expressed treatment preferences.

-- The POLST Form is a set of medical orders, similar to the do-not resuscitate (allow natural death) order.
+- The POLST form is a set of medical orders, similar to the do-not resuscitate (allow natural death) order.
 POLST is not an advance directive.
 POLST does not substitute for naming a health care agent or durable power of attorney for health care.

-- The POLST Form is completed as a result of the process of informed, shared decision-making.
+- The POLST form is completed as a result of the process of informed, shared decision-making.
 During the conversation, the patient discusses his or her values, beliefs, and goals for care, and the health care professional presents the patient’s diagnosis, prognosis, and treatment alternatives, including the benefits and burdens of life-sustaining treatment.
 Together they reach an informed decision about desired treatment, based on the person’s values, beliefs and goals for care.

-- The POLST Form enables physicians to order treatments patients would want and to direct that treatment that patients would not want, those they consider “extraordinary” and excessively burdensome, shall not be provided.
+- The POLST form enables physicians to order treatments patients would want and to direct that treatment that patients would not want, those they consider “extraordinary” and excessively burdensome, shall not be provided.

-- The POLST Form requires that “ordinary” measures to improve the patient’s comfort and food and fluid by mouth, as tolerated, are always provided.
+- The POLST form requires that “ordinary” measures to improve the patient’s comfort and food and fluid by mouth, as tolerated, are always provided.

-- The POLST Form is actionable and prevents initiation of unwanted, disproportionately burdensome extraordinary treatment.
+- The POLST form is actionable and prevents initiation of unwanted, disproportionately burdensome extraordinary treatment.

-- State law authorizes certain health care professionals to sign medical orders; the POLST Form is signed by those health care professionals who are accountable for the medical orders.
+- State law authorizes certain health care professionals to sign medical orders; the POLST form is signed by those health care professionals who are accountable for the medical orders.